 This is one of the most important things you can do to feel and come across as more confident and in control.
-When we’re nervous, our voices tend to speed up and our movements become more fidgety.
+When we’re anxious, our voices tend to speed up, we may begin nervously laughing and our movements can become more fidgety.

 Do your best to slow down both your speaking and physical movement, and you’ll instantly appear calmer and more collected.
 You will also have more time to think and react.